Barton Manor: Anthony Goddard (1976-1991)

 Anthony Goddard purchased Barton Manor in March 1976.
 During his ownership, he turned the estate into a popular visitor's attraction and added a high-quality vineyard, producing some 30,000 bottles of wine each year.
 Goddard sold the manor in October 1991.

 Robert Stigwood (1991-2006)

 Barton Manor was later bought by Australian film and music tycoon Robert Stigwood, who bought the estate in October 1991.
 At the time, it was valued at just over £1.15 million.
 Stigwood said that he wanted the estate to be his UK residence.

 At the time of purchase, he promised to keep the gardens and vineyards open to the public.

 Robert Stigwood sold the estate in 2006.

 Panaghis & Sally Ann Lykiardopulo (2006-2012)

-Barton Manor was put on the market in 2004, for a sale price of around £9 million.
+Barton Manor was put on the market in 2004 for around £9 million.
 In 2006, the new owners stated that they wished to remain anonymous, but invited fundraisers to continue holding events in the grounds.
 It later transpired that the owner was Panaghis Lykiardopulo and his wife, Sally Ann.